markomitranic/macola/macola.rs/wp-content/plugins/mailpoet/readme.txt

 Have a question for us?
 Reach us at security@ our domain.

 == Installation ==

+= Minimum requirements =
+PHP version 5.6 or greater (PHP 7 or greater is recommended) Visit our [Minimum and Recommended Requirements](https://beta.docs.mailpoet.com/article/152-minimum-requirements-for-mailpoet-3) for a detailed list of server requirements.

 There are 3 ways to install this plugin: